DaehwanKimLab/hisat2/MANUAL.markdown

 You can create such a list using `python extract_splice_sites.py genes.gtf > splicesites.txt`,
 where `extract_splice_sites.py` is included in the HISAT2 package, `genes.gtf` is a gene annotation file, and `splicesites.txt` is a list of splice sites with which you provide HISAT2 in this mode.
-Note that it is better to use indexes built using annotated transcripts (such as genome_tran or genome_snp_tran), which works better than using this option.
-It has no effect to provide splice sites that are already included in indexes.
+Note that it is better to use indexes built using annotated transcripts (such as <i>genome_tran</i> or <i>genome_snp_tran</i>), which works better than using this option.
+It has no effect to provide splice sites that are already included in the indexes.

 </td></tr>